eclipse-archived/ceylon-ide-intellij/README.md

 8. Open the project `ceylon-ide-intellij` in IDEA.
 You might be requested to enter the value of 2 path variables (see next point).

-9. In `Settings > Build, Execution, Deployment > Path Variable`, you should add a variabla named `̀CEYLON_DIST` that points to `../ceylon/dist/dist`.
+9. In `Settings > Build, Execution, Deployment > Path Variable`, you should add a variable named `̀CEYLON_DIST` that points to `../ceylon/dist/dist`.

 10. In the IDE's `Preferences > File Types`, under `Recognized File Types`, register `*.car` as `Archive files`